What is PIP?

-The College of Arts & Sciences Pathways Internship Program provides funding for students to pursue a career-related experience of their choice during the summer after their sophomore year.
+The College of Arts & Sciences Pathways Internship Program provides funding for first-generation students to pursue a career-related experience of their choice during the summer after their sophomore year.
 Selected students will work closely with Arts & Sciences Career Development during the school year to ensure they find an appropriate career-related experience.
-In return, Arts & Sciences will cover the student’s Summer Savings Expectation and will offer an additional grant up to $8000 for an un-aid/minimally paid experience and cover the Student Contribution (as designated by Financial Aid) for the following academic year.
+In return, Arts & Sciences will provide a Summer Experience Grant up to $8000 for an un-aid/minimally paid experience and cover the Student Contribution (as designated by Financial Aid) for the following academic year.

 To be eligible for the Pathways Internship Program, students must:

 - Be currently enrolled in a degree-granting program in the College of Arts & Sciences at Cornell and working towards their bachelor’s degree.